 Members of the board are appointed to committees based on their areas of expertise and experience.
 One of the members is appointed as chair of that committee.
 Where appropriate, a deputy chair may also be appointed.

 Each committee operates within specific written terms of reference under which certain functions of the board are delegated with defined purposes, duties and reporting procedures.
 These terms of reference are reviewed regularly.

 The board and its committees are furnished with full information ahead of each meeting, ensuring that all relevant issues are brought to the attention of directors for deliberation.

 Board and committee meetings

-The board recommends that the following directors be appointed to the audit committee at the AGM in May 2018, to hold office until the following AGM:
+The board has recommended that the following directors be appointed to the audit committee at the AGM in May 2019, to hold office until the following AGM: